-An alternative is to use commercial agents or commission agents because they are, in principle, exempt from the competition law restrictions: 'Since the principal bears the commercial and financial risks related to the selling and purchasing of the contract goods and services all obligations imposed on the agent in relation to the contracts concluded and/or negotiated on behalf of the principal fall outside Article 101(1)' (paragraph 18 of the Guidelines on Vertical Restraints of 10 May 2010).
+An alternative is to use commercial agents or commission agents because they are, in principle, exempt from the competition law restrictions: 'Since the principal bears the commercial and financial risks related to the selling and purchasing of the contract goods and services all obligations imposed on the agent in relation to the contracts concluded and/or negotiated on behalf of the principal fall outside Article 101(1)' (paragraph 18 of the Guidelines on Vertical Restraints of 10 May 2010, now paragraph 30 of the Guidelines on Vertical Restraints of 30 June 2022).

-A supplier may require reports of e-commerce sales in the same way a supplier may require reports on any other sales from its distribution partner; however, care has to be taken that this does not result in resale price maintenance.
-Invasion fees or similar amounts, regardless of how they are named (contractual penalties, liquidated damages, etc) may be stipulated in the distributorship agreement for any breach of contract the distributor is responsible for, including active sales into territories exclusively reserved to the supplier or allocated to another distributor.
+A supplier may require reports of e-commerce sales in the same way that a supplier may require reports of any other sales from its distribution partner; however, care must be taken that this does not result in resale price maintenance.
+Invasion fees or similar amounts, regardless of how they are named (contractual penalties, liquidated damages, etc), may be stipulated in the distributorship agreement for any breach of contract for which the distributor is responsible, including active sales into territories exclusively reserved to the supplier or allocated to another distributor.